JamieThompson101/Regex-Tutorial/README.md

 Welcome to the Regex Tutorial!
 This tutorial is designed to provide you with a comprehensive understanding of regular expressions (regex) and how to effectively use them in your programming and data processing tasks.

+## Motivation

+The motivation behind this project was to hone my knowledge of github gists and regex as a whole.

 ## Table of Contents
 1. [Overview](#overview)
 2. [Features](#features)